-- Hamlet Areas (Belhaven, Ravenshoe, Brownhill, Baldwin, Virginia and Udora) - Lakeshore Residential Area (areas of residential development along the Lake Simcoe shoreline)
+- Towns and Villages (Sutton/Jackson's Point, Pefferlaw and Maple Lake Estates1) - Hamlet Areas (Belhaven, Ravenshoe, Brownhill, Baldwin, Virginia and Udora) - Lakeshore Residential Area (areas of residential development along the Lake Simcoe shoreline)

 The balance of the Town is comprised of the Countryside Area, which primarily consists of greenlands, agricultural and rural lands.
 Agriculture is an important component of the Town, both as a way of life and as a major contributor to the local economy.
 A variety of rural residential, commercial, industrial, institutional and recreational uses are also located throughout the Countryside Area.